 Yet again, the Government has fabricated a problem by questioning the independence and objectivity of independent, expert medical report writers.
 There is already extensive guidance to establish expertise and to hold expert witnesses to account, and no evidence of abuse of the process to justify such a drastic solution.
 This is an attempt to discredit and undermine the authority and independence of doctors who are bound by the courts and their own professional bodies to be honest, trustworthy, objective and impartial.
 At best, these proposals will build further delay into the system.
 At worst they will deny access to justice for people in desperate need of protection.

-What’s clear from these proposals is that Priti Patel’s new plan for immigration is cruel, inhumane and deeply flawed.
+What’s clear from these proposals is that Priti Patel’s anti refugee bill is cruel, inhumane and deeply flawed.

 In many instances, her plans to boot asylum seekers out of the country will actually just lead to a greater number of vulnerable people living in limbo, in constant fear of removal to persecution and enduring unbearable hardship and exclusion.